samuano76/SE-Router-Metrics/README.md

 At the moment of writing Red Hat OpenShift does not provide any feature to check the Front Door Identifier, thus the check should be delegated to the application itself or an API Gateway in front of the cluster.

-There is an RFE (ID RFE-3490) to implement the Front Door Identifier check directly into the ingress router:
+There is an RFE (ID RFE-2195) to implement the ingress router tuning:
-If a route is annotated with `haproxy.router.openshift.io/azure-front-door-id` only the requests with the corresponding `X-Azure-FDID` header are allowed.
+HA Proxy router should have ROUTER_METRICS_HAPROXY_SERVER_THRESHOLD variables configurable.
 At the moment the RFE is targetting the OCP version 4.14.

-Until the mentioned RFE is not implemented the only way to validate the Front Door Identifier at the OpenShift Ingress level is to deploy a customized router.
+Until the mentioned RFE is not implemented the only way to configrue this variable at the OpenShift Ingress level is to deploy a customized router.
-The custom router will use a modified HAProxy configuration template that implements the feature.
+The custom router will use a ROUTER_METRICS_HAPROXY_SERVER_THRESHOLD variable that allow to implements the desired value.
-The customization applies an HAProxy ACL
+The customization applies the following HAProxy settings :

+haproxy_exporter_server_threshold
+{type="limit"}

 **NOTE:** Before deploying a custom router, please make sure to read and understand the Disclaimer section of this document.